bluescarni/mppp/doc/definitions.rst

    This name is defined if mp++ was configured with support for the Boost.serialization library (see the :ref:`installation instructions <installation>`).

+.. c:macro:: MPPP_WITH_FMT

+   .. versionadded:: 0.27

+   This name is defined if mp++ was configured with support for the fmt library (see the :ref:`installation instructions <installation>`).

 .. c:macro:: MPPP_FLOAT128_WITH_LONG_DOUBLE

    .. versionadded:: 0.22